6mile/tvpo/README.md

 ### Definition:

-Repeated traits within an organization that compromise its security.
+Repeated traits within an organization that compromise its security

 ### Description: